hugominzoni/TagGenerator/README.md

 The project was developed by the scratch and all the ideas and solutions were developed by me.

-I understand that this solution is incredibly rustic and might have tons of improvement, but the whole goal was to create something by myself.
+I understand that this solution is incredibly basic and might have tons of issues and space for improvement, but the whole goal was to create something by myself.

 Cheers!